 How to become a contributor

 Being recognized as an Egeria contributor is done by nomination of an Egeria maintainer with a majority vote of Egeria maintainers to confirm.
-Once confirmed, you will recieve a badge to add to your social profiles and/or website, and can refer to yourself as an Egeria contributor publically.
+Once confirmed, you will receive an Egeria Contributor badge to add to your social profiles and/or website, and can publicly refer to yourself as an Egeria contributor.

 Egeria project maintainers